*This post may contain affiliate links. Read more »

 Everyone’s different, like fingerprints, snowflakes, and whatnot.
 Make this dish exactly how you want it to be!

-- Spicier pls! - To kick it up, simply add MORE gochujang when you make it.
-If you are a freaking crazy person, you can also add some minced Thai chilies or chopped-up green chili pickle when you are sautéing up the initial ingredients.
+To kick it up, simply add MORE gochujang when you make it.
+If you are a freaking crazy person, you can also add some minced Thai chilies, sambal oelek, or chili garlic sauce when you are sautéing up the initial ingredients.

 Don't be scared.
 I will hold your hand and we can walk together into the fried rice sunset.
 Or you can skip this step-by-step guide and just follow the recipe card toward the bottom of this page.